 Replace <conversation_id> with your actual Conversation ID.

-In this example, the persona will respond by saying: “Hello there!”
+In this example, the PAL will respond by saying: “Hello there!”